ray-project/ray/doc/source/serve/advanced-guides/grpc-guide.md

 (serve-grpc-proxy-more-examples)=
 ## Use streaming and model composition
-gRPC proxy will remain feature parity with HTTP proxy.
+gRPC proxy remains at feature parity with HTTP proxy.
 Here are more examples of using gRPC proxy for getting streaming response as well as doing model composition.

 ### Streaming
-`Steaming` method is deployed with app named "app1" above.
-We can use the following code to get a streaming response.
+The `Steaming` method is deployed with the app named "app1" above.
+The following code gets a streaming response.
 ```{literalinclude} ../doc_code/grpc_proxy/grpc_guide.py
 :start-after: __begin_streaming__
 :end-before: __end_streaming__